Essential Types of Email Marketing Strategies for Growth

 Use transactional emails to provide timely and genuinely helpful information.
 This includes things like order confirmations, shipping updates, password reset links, or acknowledgments for support tickets.
 While their main job is to convey information, you can still make sure they are consistently branded and even include subtle, relevant cross-promotional content if it adds value.
 Ensuring these critical emails always reach your customer's inbox is vital for a smooth customer experience.

-5. Re-engagement Emails: Win Back Inactive Subscribers
+5. Re-engagement Emails: Bring Back Inactive Subscribers

 It's natural for some subscribers to become less active over time.
 That’s where re-engagement emails, sometimes called win-back campaigns, come into the picture.
 These emails "are targeted at inactive subscribers to rekindle their interest in your brand."
 It's often "more cost-effective than acquiring new customers and help to clean up your email lists," which is great for your budget and your sender reputation.